Body positivity: Victorian Dress Reform Movement (1850s–1890s)

-As part of the first wave of feminism from the 1850s-1890s, the Victorian Dress Reform Movement aimed to put an end to the trend of women having to modify their bodies through use of corsets and tightlacing in order to fit the societal standard of tiny waistlines.
+As part of the first wave of feminism from the 1850s-1890s, the Victorian dress reform movement aimed to put an end to the trend of women having to modify their bodies through use of corsets and tightlacing in order to fit the societal standard of tiny waistlines.
 A minority of women participated in this tradition of conformity, but often ended up facing ridicule whether or not they were successful at shrinking their waistline.
-The practice of tight-lacing proved to have many negative health risks, and was also extremely uncomfortable for women who partook.
+The practice of tight-lacing proved to have many negative health risks, such as damage to their internal organs, including deformation to the ribcage and stomach atrophy due to the tight lacing.
+Depending on the type of corset and the lacing, the damage could be irreversible and was also extremely uncomfortable for women who partook.
 Women were mocked for their egotism if they were not able to shrink their waistline, and they were criticized for too small a waistline if they were successful.
 This instilled a feeling of defeat in women during these times, as nothing they did seemed to satisfy their male counterparts.
 As part of the Victorian Dress Reform Movement, women also fought for their right to dress in pants.
 Acceptance of all body types – regardless of waist measurements – was the major theme of the Victorian Dress Reform Movement, and this was the first movement of its kind.

 First wave (1960s)

-The origins of the body positivity movement date back to the Fat Acceptance movement of the 1960s.
+The origins of the body positivity movement date back to the fat acceptance movement of the 1960s.
 The idea of ending fat-shaming served as the seed of a larger project of accepting and celebrating all bodies and body types.

 In 1967, New York radio host Steve Post held a "fat-in" in Central Park.
+This event involved a group of people who were partaking while holding posters of a famous thin woman and setting diet books on fire.
 He described the purpose of the event "was to protest discrimination against the fat."
-This moment is often cited as the beginning of the Fat Acceptance movement.
-Five Months after the "fat-in", Lew Louderback composed an essay entitled "More People Should be Fat!" as a result of him witnessing the discrimination his wife experienced as a result of her size.
-The piece initiated a new movement with goals of correcting fat-shaming, and the belief that being fat is always indicative of being unhealthy.
-The essay shed light on the discrimination fat people experience in America, and the culture surrounding fat-shaming.
+This moment is often cited as the beginning of fat acceptance movement.
+Five months after the "fat-in", Lew Louderback composed an essay entitled "More People Should be Fat!" as a result of him witnessing the discrimination his wife experienced for her size.
+The essay shed light on the discrimination fat people experience in America and the culture surrounding fat-shaming.
 Louderback's contribution inspired the creation of the National Association to Advance Fat Acceptance (NAAFA) in 1969 by Bill Fabrey, with the mission of ending discrimination based on body weight.